|Home > Travel Tips|

 PEOPLE WITH DISABILITIES OR PHYSICAL LIMITATIONS: Tour participants who cannot move freely about and require assistance must be accompanied by a helper who is responsible to give assistance.
 A tour host or other members cannot be expected to assist.

 TIPS AND TAXES: If you have been overseas, you know that tipping is an integral part of travel.
 While all service charges are included in the tour price, additional tipping is so customary that tipping levels are approved by some departments of tourism.
 Hotels, guides, bus drivers, restaurants, etc., all expect a tip.
-Your tour host will advise you about proper tipping; please remit the money to him so he may tip for the entire group.
-Many countries have an entry or departure tax which must be paid in local currency and is not included in the tour price.
-When you receive your final invoice, taxes will be added if necessary.
+This is an All Inclusive tour so the tips are already included in the tour price.

 SERVICES AVAILABLE VOLTAGE: The voltage overseas is generally 220v-50 cycle AC, while in the U.S. it is 110v-60 cycle.
 If you use an electric razor, hairdryer or curler, be sure you have a 1500-watt converter with adapter plugs.